 But now?
 There was no walking or chore or service that my body would allow.
 Caring for my basic needs took every available ounce of strength.

-The low point came when I looked at the calendar.
-Thanksgiving was only a few weeks away.
-We love when our adult children and their families gather at our home.
-We cook and eat our way through a day of feasting and fun, but this year something had to give, there was no hope I could prepare for that kind of gathering.
+The low point came when I looked at the calendar and realized that Thanksgiving was only a few weeks away.
+We love when our adult children and their families gather at our home, as we cook and eat our way through a day of feasting and fun.
+But this year something had to give.
+There was no hope that I could prepare for that kind of gathering.

 So we all agreed to meet at our favorite restaurant and eat our Thanksgiving Dinner gathered around a public table, squeezed into booths and tables shoved together.
 The laughter flowed, the kids were too loud, and Grandpa’s “Dad-Jokes” made us all roll our eyes.
 No one was disappointed.